Senate’s Trumpcare Bill Still Disliked by Pretty Much Everyone

 Americans Who Require Health Care, and Their Loved Ones

 If you’re a member of one of the 400 wealthiest families in America, the GOP health plan is going to save you about $7 million annually in taxes.
-If you’re a poor, disabled, or older person on Medicaid; a poor person who doesn’t qualify for Medicaid; an opioid addict; a pregnant woman; a child in a special education program; or a Planned Parenthood patient, you should be prepared to lose access to care, or at least pay much more for it, as Vox reports.
+If you’re a poor, disabled, or older person on Medicaid; a poor person who doesn’t qualify for Medicaid; an opioid addict; a pregnant woman; a child in a special-education program; or a Planned Parenthood patient, you should be prepared to lose access to care, or at least pay much more for it, as Vox reports.

-People Who Passed Historic Health Legislation that Bears Their Name
+People Who Passed Historic Health Legislation That Bears Their Name

 President Obama restrained himself from publicly commenting on every troubling development during the early days of the Trump administration, but on Thursday he posted a lengthy Facebook message criticizing the Senate health bill.
-He said that “if there’s a chance you might get sick, get old, or start a family – this bill will do you harm,” and even tweaks to the bill “cannot change the fundamental meanness at the core of this legislation.”
+He said, “If there’s a chance you might get sick, get old, or start a family — this bill will do you harm.”
+He said even tweaks to the bill “cannot change the fundamental meanness at the core of this legislation.”
 He continued:

 I recognize that repealing and replacing the Affordable Care Act has become a core tenet of the Republican Party.
 Still, I hope that our Senators, many of whom I know well, step back and measure what’s really at stake, and consider that the rationale for action, on health care or any other issue, must be something more than simply undoing something that Democrats did.